slcs-jsc/jurassic/projects/examples/README.md

 the scripts use the normal source build in `src/`.
 Gnuplot is still required for the diagnostic plots.

+## Outputs

-Each script generates an atmosphere (`atm.tab`), observation geometry (`obs.tab`), radiative-transfer result (`rad.tab`), kernel functions (`kernel.tab`), and diagnostic PNG plots.
-It finishes by comparing `rad.tab` exactly with the checked-in `rad.org` reference and returns a nonzero status if they differ.
+Each example generates an atmosphere (`atm.tab`), observation geometry (`obs.tab`), radiative-transfer result (`rad.tab`), kernel functions (`kernel.tab`), and diagnostic PNG plots.
+The scripts overwrite these generated files in place.

+At the end of each run, `rad.tab` is compared exactly with the checked-in `rad.org` reference and the script returns a nonzero status if they differ.
+Run `make check` from `src/` for the full regression-test suite.

 ## Limb example